 4.11 Wyre Forest District Council are unable to confirm at this stage whether the new Local Plan will be able to contribute towards wider unmet needs.
-The Council will actively seek to accommodate unmet needs from the Black Country FEMA through the preparation of the Local Plan.
+The District is likely to be in a position where its potential supply of employment land is limited and may not be sufficient to meet either its own needs or wider needs.
+However, the Council will continue to engage with other authorities party to this agreement as the new plan progresses.